madebydawid/madebydawid.github.io/_posts/2024-10-25-azure-monitoring-project.md

 ## Next Steps

-In the future I plan to explore log analytics in Azure. and see how advanced automations can be applied to additional resources.
+In the future I plan to explore log analytics in Azure. and see how advanced automation can be applied to additional resources.

+---

+>#### This and other projects can be found at my [GitHub](https://github.com/madebydawid).
+---

 //Cheers - Dawid